By default, payments are captured automatically without a delay, immediately after authorization of the payment request.

 less than therequestedAmount

-you authorised in the payment request.
+you authorized in the payment request.
 The remainder is released back to the shopper's card.amount.currency

-This must match the currency of the payment you're capturing. reference
+This must match the currency of the payment you are capturing. reference

 Your unique identifier for the capture operation.
 The reference

-field is useful to tag a partial capture for future reconciliation.pspReference
+field is useful to tag a partial capture for future reconciliation.The following example shows how to capture a EUR 25.00 payment authorization that has the

 -